BipulRaman/DemoMCP/README.md

 - .NET 9.0 SDK or later
 - VS Code (recommended)
 - For MCP.stdio: Claude Desktop or other MCP-enabled AI assistant
-- For MCP.http: Any HTTP client or web browser
+- For MCP.Remote: Azure Functions Core Tools, Azure Storage (or Azurite for local development)

 Each project includes comprehensive documentation with setup instructions, available tools, usage examples, and deployment guides.